 Public Interest Corps

-The core purpose of the Public Interest Corps is to provide foundational social support to public interest-minded 1Ls and new transfer students.
+The core purpose of the Public Interest Corps is to provide foundational support to public interest-minded 1Ls and new transfer students.
 PIC aims to bring students together around a common commitment to public interest law and to foster a strong sense of community, belonging, and inspiration among its members.

 - Activities: Community-building activities depend on the needs and interests of PIC members, but examples may include public interest-focused podcast or article discussions, Q&A sessions with 2Ls and 3Ls doing social justice work, and service projects – in addition to regular unstructured opportunities for forming and deepening social connection.